 Kids, much like grown-ups, are drawn to fireworks.
-Starting in June, celebrations bring plenty of brilliant patriotic explosions – from bottle rockets and missile-type rockets to “low impact” sparklers and cones.
+Starting in June, Fourth of July celebrations bring plenty of brilliant patriotic explosions – from bottle rockets and missile-type rockets to “low impact” sparklers and cones.

 But a darker side is acted out in emergency rooms.
-A high-profile reminder happened last summer when local meteorologist David Rexroth lost an eye to a fireworks accident in front of his sons.
-As Michigan marks its fourth year of accessibility to higher-grade fireworks, it’s prime time for a safety refresher with Dearborn fire marshal Laura Ridenour.
+A high-profile reminder happened back in 2014 when local meteorologist David Rexroth lost an eye to a fireworks accident in front of his sons.
+As Michigan marks its eighth year of accessibility to higher-grade fireworks, it’s prime time for a safety refresher with Dearborn fire marshal Laura Ridenour.